-80% of what is filmed at Warner Brothers is television related.
-On our tour we saw several TV actors – the guides will call out their name after your tour has passed them, so stay sharp and alert!
-One building contains a bunch of vehicles used in movies including The Matrix, Batman and more.
+80% of what is filmed at Warner Brothers is television-related.
+On our tour we saw several TV actors – the guides will call out their names after your tour has passed them, so stay sharp and alert!
+One building contains a bunch of vehicles used in movies including The Matrix, Batman, and more.
 We’ve never seen a vehicle quite like the “Batmobile” – it is real and yes it runs…fast!
 You will be given a chance to pose in front of “the green screen” which as the name indicates is green…however when you see your photo you will be standing in front of some scene from a movie.
 One photo of your group is free.

 The “Friends” stage is worth seeing – this is one of the few sets that have actually been kept.
 This one was set to be destroyed until Jay Leno got word of it and was instrumental in helping to save it.
 This is now a tour favorite.
 See our photo of this set below.